Norfolk 17: Background

-In April of 1951, African American students protested outside of their school in Farmville, Virginia for better education to escape the horrible conditions they had been enduring at school.
+In April 1951, African American students protested outside of their school in Farmville, Virginia for better education to escape the horrible conditions they had been enduring at school.
 Exactly thirty days after their protest, the NAACP filed a lawsuit to end segregation on May 23, 1951.
 It took three years after that for the U.S. Supreme Court to rule in Brown v.
 Board of Education stating that segregation in schools was unconstitutional.
-On August 27, 1956 Governor Thomas B. Stanley created the Stanley Plan which threatened to stop funding for schools who planned to integrate students.
+On August 27, 1956, Governor Thomas B. Stanley created the Stanley Plan which threatened to stop funding for schools who planned to integrate students.
 Realizing this was unruly, District Court Judge Walter E. Hoffman ruled that black students were required to be admitted into all-white schools in order to abide by the 1954 Brown v.
 Board of Education case that overturned the concept of "separate but equal".

 Opponents to integration in Virginia also attempted to enact Massive Resistance, a strategy declared by Senator Harry F. Byrd and supported by Virginia Governor J. Lindsay Almond Jr. and Norfolk Mayor Kevin Duckworth, all of whom were influential politicians at the time.
 They anticipated federal integration of schools by threatening a law that any school in Virginia would close automatically if they forced to integrate by the federal government.
 Norfolk was one of six communities that was impacted by this event, which involved school closings.
 This displaced 10,000 students and was considered the largest school closing in Virginia.